 Southwest Corridor Conceptual Design, Area Planning, & Urban Design

-VIA is a member of a three firm Joint Venture (with ZGF and Mayer Reed) for station area planning, urban design and architecture on this multi-year project.
-VIA’s scope includes overall project management, the drafting of a public Conceptual Design Report to illustrate the overall project vision, workshops, open houses, and lead architectural and urban design for eight new light rail stations in the City of Portland to 30% in coordination with the Southwest Transit Partners team for engineering.
-The project scope includes:
+VIA is part of a Joint Venture (along with ZGF and Mayer Reed) for the SW Corridor alignment and station area planning, urban design, and architecture on this multi-year project.
+VIA’s role includes overall project management, drafting a public Conceptual Design Report to illustrate the overall project vision and scope, facilitating workshops with the 8 project partners, and developing materials for and attending open houses at each key project stage.
+The VIA scope also includes lead architecture and urban design for 7 new light rail stations in the City of Portland to 30% project development in coordination with the engineering design team.
+The project includes:

 - 11-mile extension of the existing MAX Light Rail system.
 It will offer a 30-minute ride between Downtown Portland and Tualatin

 - 13 stations located within the cities of Portland, Tigard, and Tualatin

 - 10-miles of new sidewalks and crosswalks to improve comfort and promote walkable access to transit and local station area amenities.

 - Over 6- miles of enhanced bicycle facilities and bike parking, including areas with shared streets, raised protected bike lanes, and protected intersections to encourage both bicycle commuting and access to transit.

 - Up to 2,000 Park & Ride spaces along the alignment.

 - 6-miles of shared transitway, allowing buses to travel within light rail guideway to enhance the speed, reliability, and convenience of bus routes serving Hillsdale and other Southwest communities.